My exploring today wasn’t nearly as intrepid as yesterdays with you Cathy, for many reasons. One being - I forgot the map!

-I headed for Cutar where some interesting Danish artists are living , missed the turning, and found myself in Olias which is in the direction of Malaga.
+I headed for Cutar where some interesting Danish artists have an arty B&B. I wanted to check out it out , and I'd liked the look of their online paintings.
+Missing the turning, I found myself in Olias , miles away in the direction of Malaga.

 Olias was gearing up for their anual fiesta weekend.

-At the very same moment the fish van arrived from the opposite direction, and parked abreast of me, blocking the road.
-The bread van then arrived and parked behind me.
+At the very same moment the fish man arrived from the opposite direction.
+He parked abreast of me, blocking the road.
+Then the bread van arrived and parked behind me.
+Roadblock.

 A car came up behind mine and of course couldn’t pass.
 The fish van would have to move, but nobody was in a hurry.
 There were lots of loud jokes from the ladies, and finally the young fishmonger jumped in his van, grinned at me, and dashed off to stop again and block the road at the next blind corner!

-The ladies mooched over to the grinning middle aged weather-beaten bread man who was wearing about 10 multi-coloured bead necklaces, each with a flimsy plastic cross dangling from the bottom of it.
+The ladies mooched over to the grinning middle aged weather-beaten bread man who was wearing at least 10 multi-coloured bead necklaces, each with a flimsy plastic cross dangling from the bottom of it.
 His open shirt exposed a small clump of curly grey hair.

-An alfa male, sin duda.
+An alfa male, sin duda (without doubt).
 Full of life energy.

 After buying her bread the blond lady asked for her toilet rolls and paper napkins.
 The bread man considered bringing these important items a huge favour, and their joking reached decibels.
 The goods were sitting on his passenger seat – he had no room for anything else I think he was saying!.